 ABSTRACT.
 Governments support micro, small and medium enterprises (MSME) with a wide array of size-based industrial policies that in some cases, may also depend on which products these firms manufacture.
 In this paper, I build a general equilibrium model to examine how heterogeneous multiproduct firms change (a) which products they manufacture (product mix) and (b) how much they manufacture (firm size), in response to these industrial policies.
-I show how products not directly targeted by the policy can be indirectly affected through the product mix, which has implications for using standard approaches (such as difference-in-differences) to evaluate these policies.
+I show how products not directly targeted by the policy can be indirectly affected through the product mix, which cautions against using standard approaches (such as difference-in-differences) to evaluate these policies.
 Using the dismantling of a size-based, product-specific industrial policy in India that reserved hundreds of products to be manufactured by small firms, I test the predictions of the theory and document spillovers on never-reserved products.
 I then estimate the model and find that the policy reform increases welfare (as measured by consumption equivalence) by 0.4 percent.
 I decompose these welfare gains and find that half the gains come from changes in the product mix while the other half come from changes in firm size, suggesting that the product mix is an important channel of firm adjustment.
 Lastly, the general equilibrium effects of the policy are substantial and account for 8.6 percent of the welfare gains.

 Coverage: PEDL CEPR interview

 Marriage markets and the rise of dowry in India